 After creation, the temporary user will appear in the database user list with its expiration date and a special icon for easy recognition.

-Temporary users are visible until they expire, can be audited from the Database users section and can be optionally dropped before they have automatically expired.
+Temporary users are visible until they expire and can be optionally dropped before they have automatically expired.

 The new GrapheneDB database user authentication system will be rolled out in February 2017.
 All databases created after its release support only this new system.
 Please read more on how to manage database users here.